A Bloomsday Postcard Limited Edition

 By: Niall Murphy

-Limited edition of 100 numbered copies, signed by the author, clothbound and slipcased with a 1904 penny inset on the cover.
+A Bloomsday Postcard Limited Edition of 100 numbered copies, signed by the author, clothbound and slipcased with a 1904 penny inset on the cover.

 In 1904, the sending, receiving and collecting of postcards had become an essential part of life in Edwardian Dublin.
 In an age of few private telephones, the postcard was a popular and reliable form of communication – in Dublin there were six mail deliveries a day, and one on Sunday.